 "Well," he panted, "for a first job that… that w–was certainly… interesting."

 Cold turned to him, taking off his glasses – they'd both swiped back their masks along with their respective weapons – to wipe the sweat off his face.

-"Thought you were a … a newbie.
-Didn't f–figure y … you for a first-timer.
+"Thought you were a… a newbie.
+Didn't f–figure y… you for a first-timer.
 Ow."
 He winced, fished a handkerchief from a pocket in his belt and gingerly wiped off most of the remaining blood.
 "The punch was a nice touch, by the way, they really bought into it."
-Oddly enough, he gave a slight grin, the kind that looked more like a smirk and that Mick was beginning to think that it was particular to him.
+Oddly enough, he gave a slight grin, the kind that looked more like a smirk and which Mick was beginning to think it was particular to him.
 "Kinda think you broke my nose, though."

 Mick gave a crooked smile of his own and extended his hand.
 "Guess that makes us even, then.
 I'm Mick Rory."